 Boy, did I jump down the rabbit hole!

 My usual 2-4 hours of searching databases, reading some studies, and combining them into a blog wasn’t going to fly with this powerful oil.
 No, this was at least a weekend affair for launching a blog.
 Furthermore, I think I still be swimming in studies in the next few months… or years!

-Here’s some of what I’ve compiled so far on one of my favorite essential oils.
+Here’s some of what I’ve compiled so far on one of my favorite essential oils and herb.

 The Depth of Studies